Dora Montefiore

-Dorothy Frances Montefiore (née Fuller; 20 December 1851 – 21 December 1933), known as Dora Montefiore, was an English-Australian women's suffragist, socialist, poet, and autobiographer.
+Dorothy Frances Montefiore (née Fuller; 20 December 1851 – 21 December 1933), known as Dora Montefiore, was an English-Australian women's suffragist, socialist, poet, and autobiographer active in Britain.

 Early life

 Born Dorothy Frances Fuller at Kenley Manor near Coulsdon, Surrey, daughter of Francis Fuller and Mary Ann Fuller (née Drew).
-Motefiore's father was involved with railway engineering and was a driving force behind the Great Exhibition.
+Montefiore's father was involved with railway engineering and was a driving force behind the Great Exhibition.
 Her mother was a daughter of George Drew, a property speculator who developed Caterham.
 Dora was educated by governesses and tutors and at Mrs Creswell's school at Brighton.
 In 1874, Dora went to Sydney to assist her brother's wife.
 Dora returned briefly to England, and on her return to Sydney married Jewish merchant George Barrow Montefiore, son of Joseph Barrow Montefiore.
 They had two children.